lpagg/floppy/README.md

 ### Step 0

 When opening the <a href="https://lpagg.github.io/floppy/editor/">web editor</a> default code include two functions (update and render) with empty body.
-What it is inside those functions it is  executed continuosly (about 60 times each second).
-First the update function, then the render function.

 #### Code